JMC64/Morpheur/README.md

 License : GNU GPL, see LICENSE

 This is the MORPHEUR synth.
-Being a patch of Csound and Cabbage, Morpheur should work under the following platforms : Linux, Windows and OSX
+Being a patch of Csound and Cabbage, Morpheur should work under the following platforms:
+**Linux, Windows and OSX**

 Thanks to Cabbage, Morpheur synth can be exported as a VST